mvcss/mvcss.github.com/source/index.md

 ## Do I Have to Use Sass?

-Sass is definitely not required to employ this paradigm, but we're big fans (hence the default project files being in Sass &mdash; blame Rails).
+Sass is not required to employ this paradigm, but all the project files are written in it, so it's definitely recommended.

 ## Organizational Overview